-When I was five or six, I remember my mom and I driving through downtown Chicago on a hot day in July.
-We were stuck in traffic, a bottleneck on Madison.
-I remember the window glass burning me when I pressed my forearm against it.
-In that moment, I was miserable.
+When I was five or six, my mom and I were driving through Chicago.
+It was a hot day, summer.
+We were in traffic, a bottleneck on Madison.

 “Look!” said my mom, cutting through the silence.

 I looked up.
-An elephant was a car length in front of us, plodding across the downtown intersection.
+An elephant was a car length ahead, plodding across the downtown intersection.
 Behind it was a caravan of clowns and trainers and animals.
-I remember seeing a kangaroo.
+There was a kangaroo.